oak-hu/oak-hu.github.io/writing/guessing.md

 The third objection makes a more sophisticated appeal to the connection between (V<sub>?</sub>) and (V).
 It argues that no relevant attitudes make (V<sub>?</sub>) true and (V) false.{% include sidenote.html content="See §6.4 of Theiler et al. 2018." %} In other words, (V<sub>?</sub>) and the principles supporting it are actually parasitic on (V): if one denies (V), one must deny those principles as well.
 This is a very natural line for (V) deniers to adopt.{% include sidenote.html content="Although it is closed to those committed to (V<sub>?</sub>), e.g., Dahlman (2017), and is more difficult for those who deny (Strict*) (see Theiler et al. 2018; note that Fact 6 can be strengthened using (Strict*)’s obvious analogue in place of (Strict)’s analogue, the choice property." %} Kyle’s response to this objection relies on (P3) from (Arg-2.3).
 But as shown (§II), anyone who does not accept (P3) vacuously must reject it, and does so with no difficulty.

 ## IV.
-RESISTING THE ORIGINAL PROOF
+Resisting the original proof

 One might have noticed that §II and §III made no essential reference guessing: *know* can be easily substituted throughout.
 Thus, the replies can be directly read off in response to Kyle’s original proof about knowledge, with two exceptions.